-	To identify the format, type in the keyword in Google, look at the top-ranking pages.
+To identify the format, type in your keyword in Google.
+Check out the top-ranking pages.

-If the search engine results are in listicle format, like below, then I’d create a list type blog post for this keyword.
+If the SERPs are dominated by listicles, I’d create a list type blog post for my keyword:

-If the results include a mixture of how-to articles and guides, like for the query below, then I’d consider creating a pillar page article for the keyword.
+If the results are a mix of how-to articles and guides, I’d create a pillar page article:

-Keep in mind, this is a general recommendation.
-Always experiment with different types of content to see what works, especially when the results are a mixed bag.
+Note: this is a general recommendation.
+Test different content types to see what works best.
+Especially when the search results are a mixed bag.

 Brand Voice and Writing Style

-With a content brief, you can link to your brand’s style guide and add any editorial resources you have to ensure your writers are able to write the content to match your brand standards.
+With a content brief, you can link to your brand’s style guide and add any editorial resources.
+This will ensure each piece of content matches your brand standards.

-You should also include examples of previously published content so writers can see your brand style in action.
+Pro Tip: Include examples of older content so writers can see your brand style in action.

 Suggested Word Count